lucasmdpereira/rocketNews/README.md

 </ul>

 <h3>💻 Project</h3>
-<p>In this <a href='https://www.rocketseat.com.br/'> Rocketseat </a> challenge I developed a lead capture page or newsletter..
+<p>In this <a href='https://www.rocketseat.com.br/'> Rocketseat </a> challenge I developed a lead capture page or newsletter.

 <h3>🎓 Achievements</h3>
 <p>Use of advanced CSS selectors.<br>